 First of all, you must check the location of the hotel.
-If it is situated far from the city centre (where you will most probably want to stay for a short trip so as to be close to all major attractions), you will end up paying extra money for your transport to and from the hotel.
-A room in a central location may seem more expensive but it actually saves you money (and time, which, as we said, is money) as you will be able to go everywhere on foot or, at worst, by public transport.
+If it is situated far from the city centre (where you will most probably want to stay for a short trip to be close to all major attractions), you will end up paying extra money for your transport to and from the hotel.
+A room in a central location may seem more expensive but it actually saves you money as you will be able to go everywhere on foot or, at worst, by public transport.

 Moreover, if your room comes with breakfast at a small surcharge, you can save considerable amounts of money by skipping lunch and going straight to dinner.
 Last but not least, a properly sized room with a dining area and/or a small kitchen is great value-for-money as this means that you can order take-away or even cook, both of which are way more affordable than eating at restaurants every day.

-There is also another important thing you should keep in mind before booking your accommodation and this is finding the perfect balance between budget and splurge.
-Staying at an accommodation type which is unique to the place you are visiting, such as a cave hotel in Santorini or a masseria in Puglia, is literally priceless and you shouldn’t sacrifice having this experience in the name of any budget-friendly accommodation.
+There is also another important factor you should keep in mind before booking your accommodation.
+Finding the perfect balance between budget and splurge.
+Staying at an accommodation type which is unique to the place you are visiting, such as a cave hotel in Santorini or a masseria in Puglia, is literally priceless.
+You shouldn’t sacrifice this experience in the name of any budget-friendly accommodation.

 Lastly, don’t forget about all the alternatives types of accommodation available.
 Although we don’t do it ourselves, staying in hostels is a great way to save money.
 If you travel alone, in particular, a hostel is not just the most affordable accommodation option but also the perfect place to hang out with like-minded people.
 Similarly, staying at campsites is a fantastic way to save money, especially for nature lovers and people who are not scared of bugs.
 That would not be me.

-If you are visiting some place new, you will most probably want to check out some of its major attractions.
+If you are visiting someplace new, you will most probably want to check out some of its major attractions.
 Once you choose which ones you want to visit, have a look at their websites for any information regarding opening times and entrance fees.
 It so happens that entry to some museums, archaeological sites, galleries etc is free of charge or at reduced prices on particular days or times.
-Plan your visits accordingly so as not to miss those special offers.
+Plan your visits accordingly and don’t miss those special offers.

 The best way to get to know with a new destination is to aimlessly wander around its streets.
 Walking is also the most affordable way to get around the places you visit.
 To cover longer distances, use public transport instead of taxis.
 If you plan to heavily rely on public transport, make sure you purchase a multi-day ticket or card as this will save you even more money.

-So, you’ve made it to the end of this massive list of money saving travel tips of ours, yay!
-We do hope that you now have a clear picture about how to afford to travel more often.
-Of course this guide is aimed at inspiring people who want to save money to travel more while working full-time jobs.
-Just like ourselves.
-However, if you are thinking about taking a career break to travel or, better still, if you want to adopt the oh-so-attractive lifestyle of a full-time traveller, our dear friends Gemma and Craig of Two Scots Abroad have put together the ultimate guide for you to plan your long term travels like pros.
-We do hope to follow in their footsteps soon.
-Until then, we’ll make sure our and your part-time travels rock!
+Now that you’ve made it to the end of this massive list of tips to save money for travel, we do hope that you have a clear picture of how to afford to travel more.
+And if you are thinking about taking a career break to travel or, better still, if you want to adopt the oh-so-attractive lifestyle of a full-time traveller, our dear friends Gemma and Craig of Two Scots Abroad have put together the ultimate guide for you to plan your long term travels like pros.